An 87-year-old woman fought off an intruder, then fed him after he told her he was ‘awfully hungry’

 “I think our law has just folded up,” she said.
 “People aren’t afraid of anything anymore.
 They feel they can do as they please.”

-Police quickly tracked down the teenager and charged him with burglary, criminal threatening, assault and consuming liquor as a minor, news outlets reported.
+Police said in a news release that they quickly tracked down the teenager and charged him with burglary, criminal threatening, assault and consuming liquor as a minor.
 Authorities did not release his identity because of his age.
+They said the teen was staying a few blocks away from the victim.